wp-plugins/subheading/readme.txt

 For example, setting Before to `<h3>` and after to `</h3>` will wrap the subheading in a h3 tag.

+= How can I stop SubHeadings appearing in places I don't want them to? =

+Using the "Automatically display SubHeadings before post content." setting will prepend any SubHeading value before outputting any post content.

+The output can be customised slightly using the "Before" and "After" fields, however if you prefer more customisation and control it is probably best to disable this setting and edit the output within your theme templates.

+To display SubHeadings, place `<?php if (function_exists('the_subheading')) { the_subheading('<p>', '</p>'); } ?>` in your template files where you want the SubHeading to appear.

 == Upgrade Notice ==

 Version 1.6 introduces the ability to enable subheadings on any public post type, including custom post types via the settings page, which has been merged into the `Settings > Reading` admin page instead of the plugin specific settings page.